yanivbelo/Validator/README.md

  - ONLY_VALID_PHONE_NUMBER

-# If we are not using user input, we can use all the methods that return boolean in the "Setters" methods in our Object classes.
+# If we are not using "user input", we can use all the methods that return boolean in the "Setters" methods in our Object classes.
 for example:

 public void setFirstName(String firstName)